-Dormer Loft Conversion
+1. Dormer Loft Conversion

-A rear dormer loft conversion is an extension to the existing roof at the rear of the property.
+A dormer loft conversion is an extension to the existing roof typically situated at the rear of the property.
 The extension projects vertically from the sloping roof, creating additional floor space and headroom within the loft area.
-Internally, a dormer has vertical walls and flat horizontal ceiling.
-This Conversion often provides a property with one large double bedroom or two smaller additional bedrooms and one bathroom.
+Internally, a dormer usually has a flat (horizontal) ceiling.

-L Shaped Dormer Loft Conversion
+2. L Shaped Dormer Loft Conversion

-Similarly, to the Rear Dormer, an L- Shaped Dormer Conversion is built at the rear of property creating additional floor space and headroom within the loft area.
-However in this instance the two dormer extensions are connected together adding considerably more space than any other conversion.
+Similar to the traditional Dormer type loft conversion, an L- Shaped Dormer is usually built at the rear of the property to create additional floor space and headroom within the loft area.
+However, in this instance, there are 2 dormer extensions that are connected together to provide considerably more space than any other conversion.

-Hip to Gable Loft Conversion
+3. Hip to Gable Loft Conversion

-Mansard Loft Conversion
+4. Mansard Loft Conversion

-Velux Loft Conversions
+5. Velux Loft Conversion

 A Velux loft conversion the simplest and quickest loft conversion of them all.
 As the roof structure remains unchanged externally, this also means the construction costs are considerably lower.
 Although a Velux conversion does legally convert your loft space into a room; this will most likely be limited to one bedroom, and headspace will be impacted by the shape of any existing (sloping) walls.
 However, using this type of loft conversion may be your only viable option if planning regulations prevent you from building any of the other types.